certtools/intelmq/intelmq/bots/collectors/alienvault_otx/README.md

 - Collector for: https://otx.alienvault.com
-- Install the libary from github, as there is no package in pypi:
+- Install the library from GitHub, as there is no package in PyPi:
   ```language
   pip install -r REQUIREMENTS.txt
    ```